stacs-srg/valipop/docs/usage/guides/docker.md

 ### 3.2 Gotchas

-As Valipop is running inside a container, all paths refer to files inside the container.
-In our case, we linked the directories such that we can use the same paths on the computer and container, but this is not alwasy the case.
+As ValiPop is running inside a container, all paths refer to files inside the container.
+In our case, we linked the directories such that we can use the same paths on the computer and container, but this is not always the case.